Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Kyshumu takes back the Satellite  that was stolen from ReNet

 Spike tells Max that there is no way they well be able to win and fufill their goal

+Max final stops ignoring spike and learns about some of the real past

 ### 8. Ordeal, Death, Rebirth
 Episodes: 23, 24, 25, 26, 27, 28, 29, 30